jingwenhuang96/certified-aws-developer-associate-notes/2-aws-deep-dive/monitoring-and-audit/cloudwatch.md

 - Triggers to Lambda functions, SQS/SNS/Kinesis Messages
 - CloudWatch Event creates a small JSON document to give information about the change

+### The CW Action/API
+- PutMetricData: publish metric data points to CW
+- PutMetricAlarm: creates an alarm associated with a  metric to alert you if a threshold has been reached.